adaltas/node-nikita/src/db/database/wait.coffee.md

 ## Options

 * `admin_username`
   The login of the database administrator.
-It should have credentials to create accounts.
 * `admin_password`
   The password of the database administrator.
 * `database` (Array or String)